krbnite/krbnite.github.io/_in_progress/2019-06-The-Quest-for-Blackbox-Interpretability-Take-1.md

 > "In random forests, another source of diversity is introduced when the set of predictor variables to select from is randomly restricted in each split, producing even more diverse trees.
 In addition to the smoothing of hard decision boundaries, the random selection of splitting variables in random forests allows predictor variables that were otherwise outplayed by their competitors to enter the ensemble.
 Even though these variables may not be optimal with respect to the current split, their selection may reveal interaction effects with other variables that otherwise would have been missed and thus work towards the global optimality of the ensemble."

+I also thought this [article by SydneyF from the Alteryx community](https://community.alteryx.com/t5/Alteryx-Knowledge-Base/Seeing-the-Forest-for-the-Trees-An-Introduction-to-Random-Forest/ta-p/158062) had a very nice breakdown as well -- also worth saving!

+> "Creating and then combining the results of a bunch of decisions trees seems pretty basic, however, simply creating multiple trees out of the exact same training data wouldn’t be productive – it would result in a series of strongly correlated trees.
+All of these trees would sort data in the same way, so there would be no advantage to this method over a single decision tree.
+This is where the fancy part of random forests starts to come into play.
+To decorrelate the trees that make up a random forest, a process called bootstrap aggregating (also known as bagging) is conducted.
+Bagging generates new training data sets from an original data set by sampling the original training data with replacement (bootstrapping).
+This is repeated for as many decision trees that that will make up the random forest.
+Each individual bootstrapped data set is then used to construct a tree.
+This process effectively decreases the variance (error introduced by random noise in the training data, i.e., overfitting) of the model without increasing the bias (underfitting).
+On its own, bagging the training data to generate multiple trees creates what is known as a bagged trees model."

+> "A similar process called the random subspace method (also called attribute bagging or feature bagging) is also implemented to create a random forest model.
+For each tree, a subset of the possible predictor variables is sampled, resulting in a smaller set of predictor variables to select from for each tree.
+This further decorrelates the trees by preventing dominant predictor variables from being the first or only variables selected to create splits in each of the individual decision trees.
+Without implementing the random subspace method, there is a risk that one or two dominant predictor variables would consistently be selected as the first splitting variable for each decision tree, and the resulting trees would be highly correlated.
+The combination of bagging and the random subspace method result in a random forest model."

+> "The aggregating part of bootstrap aggregating comes from combining the predictions of each of these decision trees to determine an overall model prediction.
+The output of the overall model is then the mode of classes (classification) or the mean prediction (regression) of all the predictions of the individual trees, for each individual record."

 In the original random forest, each tree grew indefinitely until each leaf had 1-2 data points.
 In modern implementations, this is often a default, but is something that you can tweak.
 For example, you can choose a `max_depth`, which limits how many splits can occur along a single pathway through the tree.
 Or you might play with `min_samples_leaf`, which